The internet's best source of info and parts for mobile home furnaces and air conditioners.

 Step 2: Take careful notes on how the heating element is wired.
 Taking pictures is also a good idea.
 Nothing is more frustrating than trying to reinstall your heating element and not remembering where the wires go.
 Once the wiring is documented, remove the heating element or elements from the unit.

 Step 4: Remove the old limit switches.
-Generally they are held in place with 2 screws.
+Generally, they are held in place with 2 screws.

 Step 5: With all the parts removed from the heating element, now is the time to give it a good cleaning.
 Warm soapy water in a kitchen sink and a faucet sprayer is one way of cleaning it.
 Dry completely before continuing.

 Step 6: Wearing rubber gloves and working in a clean dry environment, stretch the new coil to the length of the old coil.
 In most cases, you are better to error on the side of being a little long than being a little short.
 Enlist a helper and stretch the new coil by holding onto the bolts on each end.
 Do not overstretch and take care not to damage the resistant wire.
-Carefully bend the wire on the end so the bolt is straight with the coil.
+Carefully bend the wire on the end so the bolt or spade is straight with the coil.

 Step 9: Install a new limit switch or switches.

-Step 10: Inspect assembly for a minimum of 3/8" spacing between the coil and any frame or unit members.
+Step 10: Inspect assembly for a minimum of 3/8″ spacing between the coil and any frame or unit members.
 Doublecheck that all ceramic insulators & supports are in their original position and have not jumped out of place or broken.
 If all is OK, insert heating element back into unit and reconnect power.

 Repairable Heating Elements